The Shocking Benefits Of Celery You Need To Know About

 · 3.1% of your daily value for vitamin C

-Also in celery, you’ll find very small amounts of nutrients like vitamin E, niacin, iron, as well as zinc and selenium.
+Also, in celery, you’ll find very small amounts of nutrients like vitamin E, niacin, and iron, as well as zinc and selenium.

 In fact, if there was ever a negative calorie food (meaning you burn off more calories simply digesting it than you do from the food itself), celery would be it.
 Granted, there are really no negative-calorie foods per se, but celery does come very close.